 My New ‘Full Figure’ Dress Form

-I am personally not a fan of the adjustable dress forms.
+I am personally not a fan of adjustable forms.
 The last one I owned was a blue Singer model, and while it did the job, I struggled with how different it was to work with compared to my K&Ls.
 But, as I said, if my draping students are learning to drape on a more affordable and adjustable dress form, it is only right that I teach them on one that is similar.

 I’ve had some emails from my readers about this particular adjustable dress form so have included as much information as possible on similar models, as the ‘Celine’ only appears to be available in select European stores!